divolte/divolte-collector/docs/introduction.rst

 .. note::

-  Divolte Collector can be configured to send data to either HDFS or Kafka or both.
-It's not required to use both.
+  Divolte Collector can be configured to send data to either HDFS, Google Cloud Storage or Kafka (or any combination of these).
 When running locally for testing, it can also write to the local file system.